All Episodes

 Unger's a great guy.

-But but seriously, um that that's one of the good things about Unger is that he does eventually admit what is real and and uh But I think you know, the thing with this Hillary, the whole Hillary Clinton thing.
+But seriously, that's one of the good things about Unger is that he does eventually admit what is real.

-Sometimes I wonder if they are just doing these things to to remain um in the news to remain it could because they subscribe to the Saul Olinski tactic of just be out there, make noise so that people continue to remember your name, and then when you get a chance to start slamming the enemy, that's what you do.
+But I think, you know, the thing with this Hillary, the whole Hillary Clinton thing, sometimes I wonder if they are just doing these things to remain in the news, to remain because they subscribe to the Sololinsky tactic of just be out there, make noise so that people continue to remember your name, and then when you get a chance to start slamming the enemy, that's what you do.

-My analysis, I think the Clintons just would They just want to get every penny and milk this this their public, you know, positions dry.
+My analysis, I think the Clintons just went, they just want to get every penny and milk their public positions dry.

 It's like there's nothing they won't do.